Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation-assignment.md

   "platform": "kommunicate",
   "message": "our agents will get back to you", //optional "metadata": {
-    "KM_ASSIGN_TO": "agent's userId" // pass empty string to use conversation routing rules.
+    "KM_ASSIGN_TO": "<AGENT'S USER_ID>" // pass empty string to use conversation routing rules.
   }
 }
 ```